Frequently Asked Questions

 My child would like to volunteer or conduct a “community service” project at Friends of Karen.
 How can I arrange this?

-Community service and “kids helping kids” is one of the tenets which Friends of Karen upholds.
+Community service and “children helping children” is one of the tenets which Friends of Karen upholds.
 We encourage independent community service projects and can suggest many opportunities year round.
 For example, children can collect school supplies, paper goods (diapers, paper towels, rolls of gift wrapping paper), or donate a portion of their birthday gifts.
 These are always needed by one of our families.
 Children can plan a tag sale, car wash or coin harvest collections at their school.
 In addition to our Holiday program, children can come up with their own ideas for confirmation or bar/bat mitzvah projects as well as scouting, youth group or club projects.
 For further ideas, see our Get Involved section, or contact our Volunteer Coordinator Denise Tredwell.

 Have a question about Friends of Karen that isn't answered on this page?
 You can email us and someone will get back to you by the next business day.
 Your thoughts are very welcome.